-We are committed to continuing engagement with local groups using a variety of methods.
-We are meeting smaller groups of residents associations and friends of parks groups in the Old Kent Road to ensure ongoing communication.
-We have also been running workshops with primary and secondary schools.
-We have published our Consultation Summary and an interactive map of consultation now features on our website www.oldkentroad.org.uk
+You Said We Did Digital questionnaires are good but they should We are committed to continuing not have leading questions engagement with local groups using a variety of methods.
+We are meeting smaller groups of residents associations Neighbourhood plans and forums were suggested as another platform for engagement and friends of parks groups in the Old Kent Road to ensure ongoing More specific groups in the community should communication. be targeted for project ideas e.g. church We have also been running workshops groups, friends of parks groups, interest with primary and secondary schools.
+We groups, TRA's, Southwark Pensioners Centre have published our Consultation Summary and an interactive map of consultation now features on our website Target engagement with local schools, school children and parents www.oldkentroad.org.uk Leaflets and posters